microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 For more information on registering client applications in AAD for Azure Health Data Services, please see the [Authentication and Authorization for Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/authentication-authorization) documentation.

-## Step 2 - Assign FHIR Data Contributor role in Azure for Postman
+## Step 2 - Assign FHIR Data Contributor role in Azure for Postman service client

 1. In Azure Portal, go to the resource group containing your FHIR service instance.
 When in the resource group **Overview**, click on your FHIR service name in the list.
 <img src="./images/Screenshot_2022-05-03_113929_edit.png" height="328">